seanox/aspect-js/manual/en/composite.md

 as ID attributes, the browser will create the HTML elements as variables in the global namespace for these IDs.
 Interestingly, the browser ignores constants of the same name and overwrites them with the HTML elements.
-Therefore, namespaces should be created after the BODY tag in JavaScript or better use the namespace API that uses the global namespace of window that the browser does not overwrite.__
+Therefore, namespaces should be created after the HTML element `BODY` in JavaScript or better use the namespace API that uses the global namespace of window that the browser does not overwrite.__

 __Also for modules and JavaScript resources that are reloaded at runtime, using